The Statute of the Conference

 (b) admission and expulsion of observers and guests;

-(c) fixing the date and venue of the meetings of the Congress to be held at regular intervals; the selection of topics and choice of Conference languages;
+(c) fixing the date and venue of the meetings of the Congress

 (d) approval of the Conference budget;